HuJacobJiabao/Careenicle/README.md

 **Important Configuration Notes:**

-1. **Database Settings**: Replace with your actual PostgreSQL credentials
+1. **Supabase Settings** (if using Supabase):
+   - `your_supabase_project_url`: Found in Settings > API in your Supabase dashboard
+   - `your_supabase_anon_key`: Found in Settings > API in your Supabase dashboard
+   - Supabase provides built-in authentication and multi-user support with Row Level Security

+2. **Local Database Settings** (if using local PostgreSQL):
    - `your_postgres_username`: Your PostgreSQL username
    - `your_postgres_password`: Your PostgreSQL password
    - `localhost`: Your database host (change if using a remote database)
    - `5432`: Your PostgreSQL port (change if using a different port)

-2. **Google Maps API Setup**:
+3. **Google Maps API Setup**:
    - Get a Google Cloud Platform account
    - Enable the following APIs in Google Cloud Console:
      - Maps JavaScript API
      - Places API (for location autocomplete)
    - Create an API key and replace `your_google_maps_api_key`
    - Configure API key restrictions for security

 ### 4. Start the Development Server